Wartime Watnall - a "secret bunker girl" explains what they did down there

 "I have a very soft spot for Watnall and all that went on there and it gladdens my heart to know someone is still interested in it."

-Mary Harrison, ex-Watnall bunker girl
+Mary Harrison, ex-Watnall bunker girl, and

 She was stationed at Watnall for 3 years and the letter explains her role in the Battle of Britain, the Dambuster's raid and the D-Day Normandy Landings³.
 It helps us to understand what they did deep underground in Watnall and how vital it was in helping to win the war.